Hugo Boss AG Earnings Call Transcripts

 -

-Q3 2025 saw stable EBIT and improved margins despite a 1% sales decline, with strong brand initiatives and disciplined cost control.
-Full-year sales and EBIT are expected at the lower end of guidance due to currency headwinds and consumer volatility.
+Q3 2025 saw stable EBIT and improved margins despite a 1% sales decline year-over-year, driven by efficiency gains and strong brand initiatives.
+Full-year guidance was narrowed to the lower end due to currency headwinds and market volatility, with Q4 expected to see wholesale recovery and continued retail improvement.

 -